Koshi Barrage

-The Koshi Barrage is a sluice across the Koshi river in the Nepalese Mithila region that carries vehicular, bicycle, and pedestrian traffic between Madhesh Province and Koshi Province of Nepal.
+The Koshi Barrage also known as Kosi Barrage is a sluice across the Koshi river in the Nepalese Mithila region that carries vehicular, bicycle, and pedestrian traffic between Madhesh Province and Koshi Province of Nepal.
 It is near the International border with India.
 It was built between 1958 and 1962 and has 56 gates.
 It was constructed after the Koshi Agreement was signed between the Government of Nepal and India on 25 April 1954.
 The barrage was designed and built by Joseph and Company Limited, India.
 The Koshi Tappu Wildlife Reserve is roughly 3–4 miles north of the barrage.

 2008 flood

 In August 2008, the eastern embankments of the Koshi Barrage collapsed, several miles north of the Nepal-India border.
 The resulting flood wiped out miles of fertile farmland in Nepal, covering it with a thick layer of river sand, and affected 53,800 Nepalese.
 It left 3 million people homeless in Bihar, India.